How gum disease affects the overall success of your dental implant treatment and if we can place dental implants at all.

 Gum disease is very common and completed reversible.
 Periodontitis is a severe gum infection.

-Less gum, less bone are the most common problems when wanting to have dental implants.
+Less gum, and less bone are the most common problems when wanting to have dental implants.
 Implants fitted into a mouth that has gum disease could ultimately fall out.

 The symptoms of gum disease can contribute to tooth loss and other negative general health consequences.